IgorArnaut/jQuery-Calculator/README.md

-# JS Clock
+# jQuery Calculator
-A JavaScript clock.
+A jQuery calculator.